Those Who Survived The Boss From Hell

 The employees might have started with interest, but over a fairly short time, lost all commitment and the job became less and less important as time passed.

-When, as not unexpected, the BFH believed he had a 'right' to deny her leave, she removed her personal items in a daily subtraction.
+When, as not unexpected, the BFH believed he had a 'right' to deny her leave, she removed her personal items in a daily subtraction, and deleted many vital files.

-When he was to deliver something a distance away, he'd take his bus fare and take his time, so that it should take a messenger less than an hour, it would take Eric three hours.
+When he was to deliver something a distance away, he took it as an excursion.
+What would take less than an hour, would take Eric three hours at least.

 And when Cricket was being played at Sabina, it was going to take all day.